Understanding the unique

 You will have seen this approach in SSP (Speech Sound Pics Approach) classrooms also.

 Why not subscribe to the Training+ Membership?
-New readers will be added each week.
-Each has a video of the book, with Miss Emma mapping the phonemes to graphemes so that the children can then start each book with confidence.
+Watch videos of the books, with Miss Emma mapping the phonemes to graphemes so that the children can then start each book with confidence.

 They can start these when they’ve moved through our phase 1 (SSP orange) and can confidently read green code level texts, and have been exploring the monsters using the free SSP Monster Sounds app.